gchiu/Healthy-eating/diet-handout.md

 Farmed Salmon is much higher in fat than wild Salmon, and has a higher proportion of pro-inflammatory Omega-6 vs the more healthy anti-inflammatory long chain marine Omega-3 oils.

 NICE are no longer advising the consumption of oily fish for the secondary prevention of heart attacks.
 [1]

+There is now a warning that fish oils might increase prostate cancer [3]

 **Flax/Lin Seeds**